oseimishaella385-cell/global-economic-analysis-sql-powerbi/README.md

 ### Analytical Approach
 This project followed an analytical approach to investigate whether average annual salaries keep pace with the cost of living across countries.
 Rather than testing a predefined hypothesis, the analysis explored relationships among Salary, living costs, and purchasing power to identify patterns in global affordability.

-The initial assumption was that countries with a higher salaries would also achieve higher Salary-to-Cost Rattion, as greated earnings were expected to offset higher living costs.
-Conversely, ountries with lower salaries and higher living costs were expected to produce lower Salary-to-Cost Ratios.
+The initial assumption was that countries with higher salaries would also achieve higher Salary-to-Cost Ratios, as greater earnings were expected to offset higher living costs.
+Conversely, countries with lower salaries and higher living costs were expected to produce lower Salary-to-Cost Ratios.

-The second assumption was that countries with a higher local purchasing Power Index would ge
+The second assumption was that countries with a higher local Purchasing Power Index would also achieve higher Salary-to-Cost Ratios, as stronger purchasing power was expected to reflect greater affordability.

-[Describe how you approached the analysis.
-Were you exploring patterns?
-Testing a hypothesis?
-Building and validating a pipeline?
-Be honest about your method - exploratory work is valid, just call it that.]

 ### Key Metrics Defined